Skip to main content

 Inherited (genetic) disorders, like PCD or alpha-1 antitrypsin deficiency

-What are the symptoms of BE?
+What are the symptoms of bronchiectasis?

+Bronchiectasis symptoms can look like those from other lung conditions.
 Some common symptoms of BE are:

 When surveyed about their symptoms, people with BE shared concerns about having a constant cough, shortness of breath, and fatigue, and feeling misunderstood, embarrassed, and anxious about the potential for future BE flares.